oQJamesQo/oqjamesqo-darkly/README.md

 # oQJamesQo Darkly
 ## A visual Studio Code dark color theme.
 A simple dark theme to explore new colors.
+Still experimenting with color combinations.

 ### For more information on theming
 * [Visual Studio Code's Markdown Support](http://code.visualstudio.com/docs/languages/markdown)